open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Type: `str`
 - Description: Sets the Automatic1111 API authentication.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUTOMATIC1111_BASE_URL`

 - Type: `str`
 - Description: Specifies the URL to Automatic1111's Stable Diffusion API.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUTOMATIC1111_CFG_SCALE`

 - Type: `float`
 - Description: Sets the scale for Automatic1111 inference.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUTOMATIC1111_SAMPLER`

 - Type: `str`
 - Description: Sets the sampler for Automatic1111 inference.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `AUTOMATIC1111_SCHEDULER`

 - Type: `str`
 - Description: Sets the scheduler for Automatic1111 inference.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 ### ComfyUI